College of Education

 Dissertation Research

 The College of Education 's Graduate Programs Handbook can provide information about the dissertation requirement, including setting up a committee, scheduling your oral, and depositing your dissertation.
+The Graduate College also has many resources for understanding the thesis/dissertation process including formatting, deadlines, and requirements on their website.

 It is important to remain in close contact with your advisor and committee during the process of your dissertation research.
 In addition, many advisors provide students with opportunities to participate in thesis and dissertation research groups.
-These research groups provide students with support, new ideas, and a system of accountability that facilitate students' progress through out their research.
+These research groups provide students with support, new ideas, and a system of accountability that facilitate students' progress throughout their research.

 Students are encouraged to pursue their own interest areas for their dissertations.
-The dissertation requirement is an opportunit y for students to pursue their interests while bringing together the theory they have learned and quantitative and methodological skills they have developed in their course of study.
+The dissertation requirement is an opportunity for students to pursue their interests while bringing together the theory they have learned and quantitative and methodological skills they have developed in their course of study.

 Practicum Placements

 Practica in the Counseling Psychology Program is designed to help students integrate theory, research, and practice.
 These practica cover both theoretical and applied aspects of counseling psychology, and typically include opportunities for assessment, direct interventions with clients, consultation with other professionals, and psychoeducational services.
-Click here to view the Counseling Psychology Program Practicum Manual.

 Beginning practica are designed for students in their first year of practicum training in the CPP, which typically occurs during both semesters of the second year of the program.
 In beginning practicum a student learns about ethical and legal issues, basic counseling processes, and developing a coherent approach to treatment based on science and theory.
 Students with previous practica at other universities are normally required to complete this practicum.
 Exceptions to this rule must be recommended by the Practicum Coordinator.
-Beginning Practicum sites are currently all on the University of Illinois campus: at the University of Illinois Counseling Center and Career Center.

 Advanced practica are designed for students in their second or higher practicum, which students generally take in their third and possibly fourth year of their program.
 In advanced practicum, students learn about psychopathology, diagnosis, advanced counseling process, and developing a case conceptualization that utilizes current theory and scholarship.
 Specialty practica are generally suitable for students in their third or higher placement and sometimes require special course preparation as well.
-Advanced Practicum Sites include: the Career Center, University of Illinois Rehabilitation Services, and the Psychological Services Center at the University of Illinois.
-Additionally, there are other local community sites that include Carle Clinic (child and adolescent outpatient), Centerpoint (outpatient community treatment facility), Cunningham Children's Home (residential treatment center for adolescents), Sites outside the Champaign/Urbana area include: the Counseling Center at Illinois State University in Bloomington/Normal, IL, and the Veterans Administration Medical Center in Danville, IL.

 Practicum consists of three major activities: